mui/mui-x/docs/data/data-grid/column-visibility/column-visibility.md

 ### Disable the column visibility panel

-Sometimes, we may want to disable the columns panel or control the visible columns programmatically based on the application state.
+Sometimes, the intention is to disable the columns panel or control the visible columns programmatically based on the application state.
 To disable the column visibility panel, set the prop `disableColumnSelector={true}` and use the [`columnVisibilityModel`](#controlled-visible-columns) prop to control the visible columns.

 ```tsx